palmerjoshua/josh-palmer.com/src/README.md

 ### Overview
 This is a ReactJS app.
 The result of building this project is a single page, static web application.
-The instructions in this readme are for building the "front end" of the website only.
-All "backend" instructions are found in [the server readme](../server/README.md).
+To build the backend API, read [the server readme](../server/README.md).

 ### Configuration
 * config.js should have the correct URLs for the REST API.
 See the example file for details.